luchmedia/pi-weather-clock/README.md

 ## Credits & origin

-This project is heavily inspired by [**KeepThisTicket/weatherClock**](https://github.com/KeepThisTicket/weatherClock) by K3vinWu — the original concept, dial layout, and enclosure design are his.
+This project is heavily inspired by [**KeepThisTicket/weatherClock**](https://github.com/KeepThisTicket/weatherClock) — the original concept, dial layout, and enclosure design are his.
 This is a substantial rewrite (5700+ lines vs ~400 of the original) focused on Pi Zero W stability and visual polish, but the core idea is his vision.

 **Original repository**: https://github.com/KeepThisTicket/weatherClock
 **Original enclosure CAD**: linked from the original repo

-If you want to print the case, get the STL files from K3vinWu's repository.
+If you want to print the case, get the STL files from KeepThisTicket's repository.
 We don't redistribute them here.

 ## Features compared to original